-In 2013, former Mayor Bloomberg committed to diverting 75% of New York City’s waste from landfill by 2030.
+In 2013, former Mayor Bloomberg committed to diverting 75% of New York City’s waste from landfills by 2030.
 City efforts to reduce food waste take many forms, including:

 The most visible of these efforts has been the Organics Collection Pilot Program reaching a few selected residential communities spanning all 5 boroughs and public schools across the city.
 Though food loss occurs at many points in our food system, these numbers present a snapshot of New York City’s progress in diverting food waste (at the consumer and institutional level) from landfill.